dcodev1702/Articles/CEF-AMASetup.md

 You can follow the directions [here](https://learn.microsoft.com/en-us/azure/sentinel/connect-cef-ama#request-body).

-Edit and Notes: Where you see a RED dot, take not of the MSFT article and your changes according to yours.
+Edit and Notes: Where you see a RED dot, take note of the MSFT article and your changes according to yours.
 Below is an example.
-Make changes and save the file.
+Make changes and save the DCR (JSON) 'cef-dcr.json'.
+We are now going to send this modified DCR to Azure Monitor via the REST API PUT method.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/cefdcredit.png)